What cabinet and speakers are best suited for my amplifier?

 - Due to a coupling effect with a floor or stage, the more cabinet you have on the floor or stage the more low bass response you can expect.
 Therefore, wider cabs generally have a broader low-end.
 If looking to reduce your low-end, try elevating the cabinet.
 Even a few inches off the floor (sitting on casters) you'll notice less bottom end and most likely more presence and definition in your midrange.

 - Is the look of your rig important?
 If so, check the dimensions of your amplifier to be certain that it’ll fit on the cabinet you choose without looking awkward.
 We’ve included dimensions for each of our amps & cabs on our website’s product pages.

 - Speakers definitely play a role in cabinet selection.
 Because our amplifiers are designed to deliver such a wide pallet of tones, we require speakers capable of sounding superb no matter what tone is dialed.
-Our guitar speakers must be capable of shimmering cleans as well as bone-crunching gain and because our bass cabs are designed as full range enclosures, our proprietary bass speakers must handle everything thrown at them while remaining articulate.
-Just know when buying a MESA cabinet that we’ve already done the homework to determine which speakers best complement our amplifiers.
+Our guitar speakers must be capable of shimmering cleans as well as bone-crunching gain and because our bass cabs are designed as full-range enclosures, our proprietary bass speakers must handle everything thrown at them while remaining articulate.
+When buying a MESA cabinet that we’ve already done the homework to determine which speakers best complement our amplifiers.

 More about Speakers